Anastasia-Labs/aiken-design-patterns/README.md

 ##### One-to-Many

-Here the validator looks for a set of outputs for the given input, through a redeemer of type `(Int, List<Int>)` (output indices are required to be in ascending order to disallow duplicates).
+Here the validator looks for a set of outputs for the given input, through a redeemer of type `Pair<Int, List<Int>>` (output indices are required to be in ascending order to disallow duplicates).
 To make the abstraction as efficient as possible, the provided higher-order function takes 3 validation logics:

 1. A function that validates the spending `Input` (single invocation).
 2. A function that validates the input UTxO against a corresponding output UTxO.
 Note that this is executed for each associated output.
-3. A function that validates the number of outputs.
+3. A function that validates total output value, and number of outputs.

 #### Multi UTxO Indexer